joriswit/YASS/ReadMe.txt

 Compiling the Program
 ---------------------
-You need FreePascal 3.3.1 (development version) to build the native Pascal module.
-I expect it will also work with the upcoming 3.2 version.
+You need FreePascal 3.2 to build the native Pascal module.
+Make sure to download the package containing the cross-compiler for Android.
-It does not work with FPC 3.0.4 because Android 8.0 has blocked various syscalls which are used by that version.

-The paths to the Android NDK must be configured in the Lazarus project file (yassjni.lpi).
+The gradle build searches for the FreePascal compiler in the PATH environment variable.